How To Grill Salmon (Grilled Salmon Marinade)

 - Portion control: Cut the salmon into portions before grilling for easier flipping.

 - Char first, then flip: Quickly grill the top (flesh side) of the salmon first, to make those beautiful char marks while the grates are oiled.
-Then flip onto the skin and finish cooking.
+Then flip onto the skin side and finish cooking.

 - Let the grill take the skin off for you: Once the salmon is grilled, the skin peels right off.
 And in many cases, it will stick to the grill and separate as you lift the fillet off.